MichaelMortlockChapman/SimpleOnlineStore_DOTNET/README.md

-# SimpleOnlineStore .NET v0.1.0
+# SimpleOnlineStore .NET v0.2.0
 This project was built to develop and showcase my skills with the ASP.NET Core framework.
 The web service created utilizes ASP.NET Core 8, .NET 8, and a PostgreSQL database, forming the RESTful API backend of a fictional online store.
-The service provides business logic for authentication, authorization, customer management, product catalog, and order processing.
+The service provides business logic for authentication, authorization, customer management, product catalogue, and order processing.
 Through this project, I deepened my understanding of ASP.NET’s architecture, including dependency injection, entity frameworks, and middleware pipeline configuration.

 The applications uses the default 'Cookie Identity' schema for authentication.
 A simple two state role policy is used for authorization, the two roles being `Admin` and `Customer`.